nico-fst/spoty-star/README.md

 ## Build Backend

-The Flask backend needs an `.env` using the following structure:
+The Flask backend needs an `.env` in `/` using the following structure:

 ```yml
 CLIENT_ID = <from_spotify_dev>